The Great Pacific Garbage Patch: The True Scale of an Environmental Problem | Datasketch

 Available in:

-According to The Ocean Cleanup organization, there is a massive garbage patch drifting in the Pacific Ocean between Hawaii and California, covering an approximate area of 1.6 million square kilometers.
-It contains over 1.8 trillion pieces of plastic, weighing approximately 80,000 tons.
-This is roughly equivalent to 250 pieces of trash for every person on Earth.
+The impact of plastic accumulation increases yearly.
+The Ocean Cleanup organization reports a vast garbage patch in the Pacific between Hawaii and California, spanning about 1.6 million square kilometers and containing over 1.8 trillion plastic pieces weighing around 80,000 tons.
+This is equivalent to 250 units of garbage dumped by every human in the world.